steamclock/netable/README.md

 1. In Xcode, click **File**, then **Swift Package Manager**, then **Add Package Dependency**
 2. Choose your project
 3. Enter this URL in the search bar `https://github.com/steamclock/netable.git`

+### Supporting earlier version of iOS

+Since Netable 2.0 leverages `async`/`await` under the hood, if you want to build for iOS versions before 15.0 you'll need to use `v1.0`.

 ## License